 On attending the Guildford Probation office I was told they had found another hostel for me till the following Friday 26th but this time it was in Basildon Essex, and was given a new rail warrant to get their.

-I was in the Territorial Army many years ago and one of the residents in the Brighton AP told me that I may be able to get some help from SSAFA as so long as you have done one paid day in the forces they are able to help, So I had applied online and out of the blue I had a call from Graham the SSAFA rep in Brighton and he made an appointment for me to see him on the following Monday in Brighton to sign the papers giving him the authority to pull me service record.
+I was in the Territorial Army many years ago and one of the residents in the AP told me that I may be able to get some help from SSAFA as so long as you have done one paid day in the forces they are able to help, So I had applied online and out of the blue I had a call from SSAFA rep and he made an appointment for me to see him on the following Monday to sign the papers giving him the authority to pull me service record.

-I arrived at the AP in Basildon and spent the weekend looking for other properties online in the Brighton Area as a back up in cased the “Studio Flat” fell through.
-On the Monday morning I left early for Brighton for my appointment to see Graham from SSAFA.
-I had my meeting, signed the papers and while in Brighton I phoned around looking for places to live for two weeks till the Studio Flat was available, I tried the backpacker hostels in Brighton and found one with a bed for two weeks in a four bed dorm for £80 per week with a £20 deposit.
+I arrived at the AP in Basildon and spent the weekend looking for other properties online in the where I wanted to live as a back up in cased the “Studio Flat” fell through.
+On the Monday morning I left early for my appointment to see Graham from SSAFA.
+I had my meeting, signed the papers and while in the area I phoned around looking for places to live for two weeks till the Studio Flat was available, I tried the backpacker hostels in and found one with a bed for two weeks in a four bed dorm for £80 per week with a £20 deposit.
 I phoned this through to probation and was told the manager would not approve it as once I left the Approved Premises I couldn’t go back.
 So back to Basildon AP.

 As it turned out the estate agent stopped taking my calls, I can assume that is because the Police PPU had spoke to them.